‘Hello, Everybody!’: Kate Smith in rare movie appearance experiences unrequited Love for Randolph Scott

 © Danny Fortune.

 Hello, Everybody!
 (1933).
-Dir.: William A. Seiter.
-Scr.: Lawrence Hazard and Dorothy Yost; from a story by Fannie Hurst.
+Director: William A. Seiter.
+Screenplay: Lawrence Hazard and Dorothy Yost; from a story by Fannie Hurst.
 Cast: Kate Smith, Randolph Scott, Sally Blane, Charley Grapewin, George Barbier, Julia Swayne Gordon.